robotpt/abm-setup/docs/setup.rst

 2. Search for and download `Fully Kiosk Browser`.

+3. Go to settings and connect to QT's network, for example, :code:`QT145`.

-3. Start `Fully Kiosk browser` and set the start URL to the GUI URL that you wrote down earlier.
+4. Start `Fully Kiosk browser` and set the start URL 192.168.100.2:8082.

-4. Adjust settings in `Fully Kiosk browser`:
+5. Adjust settings in `Fully Kiosk browser`:

     i.
 In 'Settings > Web Zoom and Scaling', disable 'Enable Zoom'